 JenaBatteries GmbH shall no longer process the personal data in the event of an objection, unless we can prove compelling reasons for processing that are worthy of protection and outweigh the interests, rights and freedoms of the data subject, or the processing serves to assert, exercise or defend legal claims.
 If JenaBatteries GmbH processes personal data for the purpose of direct marketing, the data subject shall have the right to object at any time to the processing of personal data for the purpose of such marketing.
 This shall also apply to profiling, insofar as it is related to such direct mail.
 If the data subject objects to JenaBatteries GmbH processing for the purpose of direct marketing, JenaBatteries GmbH shall no longer process the personal data for such purposes.

-In addition, the data subject shall have the right to object, for reasons arising from his or her particular situation, to the processing of personal data concerning him or her that takes place at JenaBatteries GmbH for scientific or historical research purposes or for statistical purposes in accordance with Article 89 Paragraph 1 of the DS-GVO, unless such processing is necessary for the performance of a task in the public interest.
+In addition, the data subject shall have the right to object, for reasons arising from his or her particular situation, to the processing of personal data concerning him or her that takes place at JenaBatteries GmbH for scientific or historical research purposes or for statistical purposes in accordance with Art.
+89 I GDPR, unless such processing is necessary for the performance of a task in the public interest.